NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/extending/overview.rst

 The gnome package is designed to work when driven by scripts, as well as the engine behind the WebGNOME system.
 This means that there are a couple of related APIs for each GnomeObject:

 The scripting API
-    This how an object is created / adjusted in python scripts.
+    This is how an object is created / manipulated in python scripts.
 When making new objects, you can use whatever you like, but it's probably a good idea to make the API similar to other existing objects.

 The model API
-    These are the methods and attributes the object needs to have in order to work with the gnome model system.
+    These are the methods and attributes the object needs to have in order to work with the ``gnome.Model`` system.
 For the most part, the core methods will be defined in a Base Class (e.g. the ``gnome.movers.mover.Mover`` class), so if you subclass from that, you only need to implement the ones you need.

 The Web / Save file API
     WebGNOME use a JSON API to configure the PyGNOME system.
 A very similar JSON format is used to save model configurations in "save files", which are zip files with the model configuration and data required to reproduce a model configuration.
 You can develop and test your new component without using this system, but if you want your component to be usable with WebGNOME or save files, then This API must be defined.
 This is done by defining a ``Schema`` that specifies what attributes need to be saved and can be updated for a given object.
 See: :ref:`serialization_overview` for the details.